 Click here to purchase tickets. $12.50.
 Black Box.
 General admission.
 3:00 p.m..
 Tables can be reserved with the purchase of eight tickets.
 Call the Dogwood to reserve yours today!

-Dogwood Box Office Hours are Tuesday - Friday 10:00 a.m. - 2:30 p.m. and two hours prior to an event.
-For more information please contact Dogwood Box Office at 231.924.8885.
+Dogwood Box Office hours are Tuesday - Friday from 10:00 a.m. - 2:30 p.m. and two hours prior to an event.
+For more information please contact the Dogwood Box Office at 231.924.8885.

 Tickets may also be purchased at NCCA-Artsplace in downtown Fremont.
-Hours are Monday - Friday 9:00 a.m. - 5:30 p.m., Thursday, 9:00 a.m. - 8:00 p.m., and Saturdays 10:00 a.m. - 2:00 p.m..
+Hours are Monday - Friday 9:00 a.m. - 5:30 p.m., Thursday 9:00 a.m. - 8:00 p.m., and Saturdays from 10:00 a.m. - 2:00 p.m..
 For more information please contact the Artsplace at 231.924.4022.